AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-align.md

 The renderer applies the texture to the object so that the texture anchor point ( `anchor=`) coincides with the specified origin point.

-Each object can define up to 6 origin points (0,1, 3, 4, 5, 6).
+Each object can define up to six origin points (0, 1, 3, 4, 5, 6).
 If an `align` value is specified but the corresponding origin point is not defined by the vignette object, the default (center-match) origin point is used.

-`align=2` specifies random texture alignment, in which case `anchor=` is effectively ignored.
+`align=2` Specifies random texture alignment, in which case `anchor=` is effectively ignored.

 Mostly used for upholstery materials, possibly for apparel fabrics, to manage the alignment of the texture between adjacent objects.